GlareDB/glaredb.github.io/_cloud/deployments.md

 > At this time, data from a deleted deployment can **never** be recovered.
 As
 > we work towards a stable version, we will implement tiered deletion options.

-Deleting a deployment can be done from the deployment's **Settings** page.
-From the **Delete deployment** tab, you'll have the opportunity to delete a deployment.

-![Delete deployment]
+You can delete a deployment from the **SQL workspace** page.
+Click the name of the deployment in the navigation bar and from the menu, select **Delete**.

 [Compute Engine]: /cloud/compute-engines
-[Org deployments]: /assets/images/org-deployments.png
+[Deployments list]: /assets/images/cloud/deployments/deployments-list.png
-[Create deployment dialog]: /assets/images/create-deployment-dialog.png
+[Create deployment dialog]: /assets/images/cloud/deployments/create-deployment.png
-[Delete deployment]: /assets/images/delete-deployment.png